-- 1. Decline to extend the Interim Urgency Ordinance imposing restrictions on the cultivation of both medical and recreational marijuana, thus reverting to the regulations pertaining only to the cultivation of medical marijuana. - 2.
-Provide staff with further direction.
+- 1. Decline to extend the Interim Urgency Ordinance imposing restrictions on the cultivation of both medical and recreational marijuana, allowing the Interim Urgency Ordinance to expire thus reverting to the regulations pertaining only to the cultivation of medical marijuana. - Provide staff with further direction.